agera-edc/MinimumViableDataspaceOld/docs/developer/edc-data-dashboard/contract-agreements.md

 ## Overview

 A Contract Agreement is established after a Consumer connector, having obtained a Contract Offer from a Provider connector, negotiates the agreement with the Provider.
-The Contract Agreement can afterwards be executed to have the Provider transfer data to the Consumer.
+Afterwards the Contract Agreement can be executed to have the Provider transfer data to the Consumer.

 ## Browsing Contract Agreements